 “contract” has the meaning given in Clause 1(c) below;

 “deposit” means the amount set out and referred to as the deposit in the School Contract and that is separately set out in the School Fees;

 “fees” means the termly fees set out in the School Fees;

-“Principal” the person appointed by the Trustees of the School from time to time to be responsible for (or to share in the responsibility for) the day-to-day running of the School, including anyone to whom such duties have been delegated;
+“Principal” the person appointed by the Directors of the School from time to time to be responsible for (or to share in the responsibility for) the day-to-day running of the School, including anyone to whom such duties have been delegated;

 “School Fees” means the published note of the School’s prevailing fees notified to you from time to time and a copy of which remains available on the School’s website and from the School at any time upon request;